Are you in a saturated market? If so, I got good news. UX is the absolute differentiator. Improve your UX, and you improve your market standing.

 What Are UX Metrics?

 It’s important to note that UX metrics do not exist in isolation; they are closely linked to higher-level product metrics, particularly those in the AARRR (Acquisition, Activation, Retention, Referral, Revenue) framework.
-These metrics have different weight depending on the industry.
-For example, for SaaS UX, retention is key for sustainable business growth.
+These metrics have different weights depending on the industry.
+For example, for SaaS UX, retention rate is key for sustainable business growth, while e-commerce products would zero in on conversion.

-UX metrics primarily impact activation, retention, and referrals, although they also influence other metrics indirectly.
+UX metrics primarily impact activation, customer experience, retention, and referrals, although they also influence other metrics indirectly.

-Now that we know what UX metrics are, let’s briefly go over why they matter.
+Now that we know what UX metrics are, let’s briefly go over why they matter for improving customer satisfaction.

 The Shift to PLG or Why UX Metrics Matter

 Coined in 2016, the concept of product-led growth has been steadily gaining favor.
 The term was developed in opposition to sales-led growth (SLG).
 SLG entails the typical division of roles among marketing, sales, and product teams.
-The way things have always been.
+This is the way things have always been.

 On the other hand, the concept of PLG stipulates that product is what does the marketing and selling.
 Great products, according to the PLG principles, spread via word of mouth and convert users via exceptional UX.

-This approach necessitates a deep understanding and meticulous tracking of all product metrics by UX designers.
+This approach necessitates a deep understanding and meticulous tracking of all product metrics by UX designers and other relevant stakeholders.

 Types of UX Metrics